-The only remarkable event on this night was that we had to check our large rolling luggage... four pieces.
+The only remarkable event on this night was that we had to check our large rolling luggage... four pieces in total.
 There were four of us and we had packed for a two week trip anticipating sweaty clothes everyday so we had quite a bit to pack.
 We each had a rolling piece of luggage and a small carry-on bag.
 Fortunately, we planned for this possibility (needing to check our big luggage) so had already put everything we might need on the train in our carry-on bags so this was a painless change of plans.

-We had already planned for this because we knew that these new Viewliner II train cars had very limited luggage storage in the sleeper cars.
-We had planned to simply put our luggage on one of the racks in one of the coach cars and then lock the luggage together with a long cable luggage lock.
+Since we already knew that luggage storage is a problem on these trains, we had planned to simply put our luggage on one of the racks in one of the coach cars and then lock the luggage together with a long cable luggage lock.
 The Conductor had other ideas though.
+We would have settled for any option though as long as it wasn't overly complicated for anyone.

 One of our complaints about Amtrak on this trip out to Ohio was that the windows were consistently filthy (as seen in the photo above).
 We have other complaints worth mentioning and discussing with Amtrak but I'll write about that in another blog entry.
-When I say that the windows were filthy, I mean they were completely covered in dirt as well as marks and scratches from brushing against tree branches.
+When I say that the windows were filthy, I mean they were completely covered in dirt as well as having marks and scratches from brushing against tree branches.
 This really impeded our views significantly and made photography from the train very frustrating.

-Our roomettes were right at the beginning of the row of roomettes so we were right next to the large rooms and the coffeemaker, which is in a little cubby to the right in this photo below.
+Our roomettes were located at the beginning of the row of roomettes in the sleeper car so we were right next to the large rooms and the coffeemaker, which is in a little cubby to the right in this photo below.
 Lukey and Kenzie shared a roomette right across the hall from our roomette so we could see each other all the time and talk to each other...

 The photo below shows our view from our roomettes looking the opposite direction down the rest of the sleeper car past all the roomettes...

-This is a true dying coal town.
-For a long time the population of this town had been less than 20 or so.
+For a long time in recent years the population of this town had been surprisingly low at less than 20 or so.
 Today, the population of Thurmond is 2.. yes, 2.
 There were more people at the train station than the number of those who live in this historic town.
+Of course, these people were probably from neighboring towns.

 Time for a short nap...